SidOfc/sidneyliebrand.io/data/blog/how-fzf-and-ripgrep-improved-my-workflow.md

 take a lot of complexity away from the task at hand.
 This allows me to focus on what matters instead of finding out how to do something which should be trivial.

-Wether it be killing services / processes, installing brew packages, finding a glitch in my path or a feature set in caniuse, I can do it in fewer keystrokes with more fine-grained control.
+Whether it be killing services / processes, installing brew packages, finding a glitch in my path or a feature set in caniuse, I can do it in fewer keystrokes with more fine-grained control.
 I even use FZF as a standalone filter sometimes when I have to find something in line-based command output,